all aflutter

 FORTUNATELY, there are TONS of amazing companies out there creating products that have use beyond the 5 minutes at a time that we might need them.
 Many are also making our favorites in new and really impressive ways that reduce our collective impact though innovative sustainability practices.
 So, whether your special people are already totally on board with the idea or need a little push like my Aunt Joan, there are so many options out there for gifting in a more conscious way.
 A bunch of these ideas would make really PERFECT gifts for the host[ess] with the mostest or teachers and ‘Life Savers’ you love.
 There’s no better win-win than a gorgeous gift that makes your special people AND Mother Earth smile.
 And if you know of some awesome products that do Mama E proud, please let me know, we’re always looking for new ways to do our part.
 GIFT A LITTLE HAPPINESS. xo

 ONE OF THE easiest [and most fun IMO] ways to start reducing both your environmental impact and your own body’s exposure to toxins is to make the switch to clean, sustainable and responsibly-produced beauty products.
 Ignore the outdated myths that cleaner products don’t work as well or that they’re so much more expensive.
 The industry has come SO far and there is no longer a reason to sacrifice either your own health or the well-being of the planet in the name of beauty.
 There are tons of amazing products out there for almost any budget that are not just effective and safe, but also GORGEOUS.
 And Beauty Heroes has lots of them.
 Beauty Heroes prides itself on having THE most stringent ingredient standards in the industry, going above and beyond what’s generally required to qualify as ‘clean.’
 They not only exclude ingredients that are toxic to people, but also require that all of the skin, hair and body care that they carry is fully biodegradable so that the animals and waterways stay healthy, too.
-And they even have a whole selection of Zero Waste products to take your efforts another step toward reducing your footprint.
+And they even have a whole selection of zero waste products to take your efforts another step toward reducing your footprint.
 PLUS, they ship every order certified plastic negative and carbon neutral by purchasing offsets.
 YES.
+Check out My Clean Beauty Favorites to learn more about the brands and products I love and get swapping.

 Earth-friendly gifts